 Space constraints are only an issue if you make them so.
 Even if you aren’t sure if you have the room for the larger water feature you may want, consider getting creative and tying it into something you have already planned to install- such as this retaining wall that serves as a meandering garden river.

 Ponds don’t have to be oval or circular in shape.
-These long moat like ponds provide an unique border to your landscape design and also provide a peaceful flow during your evening garden walks.
+These long moat-like ponds provide a unique border to your landscape design and also provide a peaceful flow during your evening garden walks.
 The addition of fish to any pond is also an enjoyment to watch.

 When planned in advance, large ponds can become a living, moving part of your gardenscape.
 Larger bodies of water can include more features as well as a large variety of plants.
 Creating pond, waterfall, and stream like features hep provide depth to any sized yard for added interest.

 Large ponds, or even existing retention ponds can be spruced up with a landscaping overhaul.
-Turn your muddy banks into an enjoyable overlook that can be enjoyed year round.
-Not only does the addition of rocks to a bank provide stability to the soil, it also helps with erosion and keeps the water from becoming silty.
+Turn your muddy banks into an enjoyable overlook that can be enjoyed year-round.
+Not only does the addition of rocks to a bank provide stability to the soil, but it also helps with erosion and keeps the water from becoming silty.